How to Drop a Class

 - Exceptions to this policy must be approved by the Vice President of Instruction.

-- Withdrawal or drop procedures may be initiated online by the student via Cardinal Connection or in person at the Advisement Center after the census date each semester.
+- Withdrawal or drop procedures may be initiated online by the student via My Cardinal Connect or in person at the Advisement Center after the census date each semester.

 - For drop requests initiated in the Advisement Center, the drop request form must be submitted to the Registrar’s Office with appropriate signatures before it is official.